Why Should I Become a Personal Trainer?

 Why Should I Become ACSM Certified?

-The PVCC Strength and Conditioning Personal Trainer Certificate Program is based on the standards of the American College of Sports Medicine (ACSM).
+The PVCC Personal Training Specialist Certificate Program and the Exercise Science and Personal Training Degree are based on the standards of the American College of Sports Medicine (ACSM).
 Therefore, you will be prepared to take the ACSM's Certified Personal Trainer exam upon your completion of the PVCC Certificate program.
 PVCC has chosen to use the ACSM Standards for the following reasons:

 ACSM has long been the "Gold Standard" for credentials in the fitness industry.
 Having an ACSM certification shows potential employers that you have a very strong background in fitness.
 Most, if not all, employers will accept the ACSM certification.